Top Picks For Outdoor Adventure At 9 Parks & Monuments

 3. Hit the Water at the “Crown” Jewel in Custer State Park

 On your mark, get set, HIT THE WATER!
 Sylvan Lake, the “crown jewel" inside one the world’s top wildlife destinations (Custer State Park), is where you’ll find kayaks, canoes, and paddleboats ready to rent.
 The wildlife you’ll see is not included in the rental.
+Get the go-getters guide for more ways to explore this jaw-dropping state park.

-4. Participate In The Volksmarch At Crazy Horse Memorial
+4. Participate In The Volksmarch At Crazy Horse Memorial®

 This 10K (6.2-mile) round-trip hike is one you’ll never forget.
 Hilly terrain will take you up the world’s largest mountain carving-in-progress.
 The surreal, no filter needed, view atop Crazy Horse’s arm happens twice a year in the spring and the fall and, trust me, it’s one for the books and your social feed.
+Added bonus, the trail route changes each year to offer hikers new views during the trek up.
+Don't miss the opportunity to experience the full campus at Crazy Horse after you finish the hike!

 5. Trek Through History On The Centennial Trail At Wind Cave National Park